Showing posts with label biology tools. Show all posts

 Calculation Result:

-Typically, the cDNA concentration used in qPCR falls within the range of 10 ng/μL to 100 ng/μL.
-This range is commonly used in various experiments, but it may be adjusted based on the experiment's objectives and sample types.
+Note: Typically, the cDNA concentration used in qPCR falls within the range of 10 ng/μL to 100 ng/μL.
+This range is commonly used in various experiments but may be adjusted based on objectives and sample types.

 Mouse Genotyping